FranciscoSprouse/GuavaCake/README.md

 This app uses the Single Activity pattern.
 Deep linking should be used to navigate to a specific page.
 This app uses the MVVM pattern.

+## Dependency Injection
+Dependency injection is done using Hilt.